sarauniverse/TextSimplification/README.md

   ./prepocess.sh
    ```
 The outputs will be generated in the **/data/preprocessed**  directory

-2. To include the pre-trained Google News embedded as the global embedding, run the following command
+2. To include the pre-trained Google News embedding as the global embedding, run the following command
  ```bash
   cd src/scripts
   ./download_global_embeddings.sh
   ./create_embeddings.sh
    ```
    The embedding files are generated in the **/data/embed** directory.

 3. Start the training
 ```bash
   cd OpenNMT/